ambenham/ambenham/README.md

 ### 👋 Hello!
 - 😄 I'm Angelica and my pronouns are she/her
-- 👀 I’m interested in programming and art
+- 👀 I’m interested in programming and love making cool projects
+- 🎨 I make art in my spare time.
+In particular, I enjoy watercolour, collages, and vector art
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# and .NET MAUI
 - 📫 How to reach me: angelica.benham23@gmail.com
+- 💻 Check out my portfolio at https://ambenham.github.io/portfolio/

 <!---
 ambenham/ambenham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.